tablelist/angular-admin-directives/README.md

 A collection of Angular Directives built for use in Tablelist's Internal Admin Tools.

+## Directives

+### Form Builder

+Form Builder takes in a configuration array, and generates the HTML for a bootstrap horizontal form.
+When editing data, we encountered a ton of repetition between our different types of data.
+In classic 'DRY' style, we abstracted the form construction logic out of the view templates, and into it's own directive.

+### Panel Builder

+Panel builder used ng-transclude to render the provided HTML into bootstrap panels.
+For sites with a variety of panels, we found panel this directive to be a simple way of reducing redundant HTML in templates

+### Query Builder

+Query Builder is a GUI tool for building complex MongoDB queries.
+By selecting parameters and comparators from dropdowns, query builder empowers our sales and marketing team to query our database for specific data.

+### Details Panel

+Details Panel takes in a set of data, and renders the data in a format for the user to read.
+Reduces repetition in templating, and allows us to display various forms of data with very little HTML.

 ## Setup

 Just interested in the directives?
 Grab them from the /src folder.